Murder of Shirley Soosay: Background

-Shirley Ann Soosay was born in 1945 to Theresa Soosay of the Hobbema reserve of the Samson Cree Nation, south of Edmonton, in Alberta.
+Shirley Ann Soosay was born in 1945 to Theresa Soosay of the Maskwacis reserve of the Samson Cree Nation, south of Edmonton, in Alberta.
 Soosay was described by loved ones as joyful, curious, and free-spirited.
 As an adolescent, Soosay attended Ermineskin residential school.
 Soosay was especially close with a classmate of hers named Flora Northwest.
 Northwest has reported that both she and Soosay were abused at the institution.
 After their time at Ermineskin, both Soosay and Northwest returned to the reserve at age 16.

 Though Northwest continued to live on the reserve, Soosay moved to Edmonton in her early 20s.
 In Edmonton, Soosay worked at a catering job.
 Later, Soosay moved to Vancouver, where she worked as a domestic worker.
 Soosay would regularly send some of her earnings home to her ailing mother, Theresa Soosay, as well as cards on birthdays and holidays.
 Soosay was the mother of two boys, both of whom were seized by the Child Welfare System, possibly after the father, with whom Soosay was reputed to have a bad relationship, called the authorities with unverified allegations of mistreatment.
 Loved ones of Soosay have described the seizure of her sons as having devastated Soosay.

 After the removal of her sons, Soosay began to use drugs and alcohol.
 Following this, her infant daughter was also removed from her custody.
 By 1975, Soosay had developed a dependence on substances.
 Despite this, those close to her say that Soosay remained housed and continued to put care into her appearance.